-It can be a challenge to find free and cheap things to do in Phoenix.
+It’s no challenge to find free and cheap things to do in Phoenix.
 Due to our weather, we have a lot to offer in the way of outdoor recreation in the winter months and plenty of air-conditioned attractions in summer.

 Many of the best things to see and do are free or inexpensive.
-From free concerts to a railroad park, scenic drives to free museums, you won’t have to spend a ton to have a ton of fun.
+From free concerts to railroad parks, scenic drives to free museums, you won’t have to spend a ton to have a ton of fun.
 Here are some of our favorite free or cheap things to do in Phoenix.

 1. Art for Art’s Sake, and FREE too